Bira/octopus-carnival/_drafts/wir-mm-4e-griffon.md

 Another fantasy classic, these lion-eagle hybrids have a different spelling for their name in every source they appear in.
-D&D has always gone with "Griffon" and has featured them in its bestiaries since BECMI and AD&D 1st Edition.
+D&D has always gone with "Griffon" and has featured them in its bestiaries since at least BECMI and AD&D 1st Edition.
 In Fourth Edition they appear only in the MM.

 ## The Lore